Car Rental at Milwaukee Airport

 Drive north to Green Bay and then cross the Mackinac Bridge at Lake Michigan’s northeast shore before going down to Gary, Indiana via Detroit.

 From Gary on the south shore of the lake, Chicago lies less than an hour northwest.

 The three cities also make up the approximate western route of the Rust Belt with Columbus and Cleveland, Ohio, making up the eastern anchor of this once highly industrial region.

 Great River Road

-Car rentals in Milwaukee Airport make it possible to explore the Great River Road in a more straightforward manner as the headwaters of the Mississippi River start in Minnesota, in Wisconsin’s northwest, where Lake Itasca can be found.
+Car rental makes it possible to explore the Great River Road in a more straightforward manner as the headwaters of the Mississippi River start in Minnesota, in Wisconsin’s northwest, where Lake Itasca can be found.

 Wisconsin’s GRR runs for 400 kilometers via Highway 35 and threads its way through 33 towns filled with history and scenery.